Postgraduate Course: Foundations of Finance Theory (CMSE11081)

 * Understand the principles of market efficiency; be aware of the empirical evidence on market efficiency.

-* Be able to compute the price of bonds, futures and options.
+* Be able to compute the price of bonds, options and futures.

 * Understand the core concepts and techniques in corporate finance